rsha0/VAST_Classification/README.md

 # 6. References: <a name="references"></a>

-1. MURPHY, T. et al. (2013).
+1. Murphy, T. et al. (2013).
 VAST: An ASKAP Survey for Variables and Slow Transients.
 Publications of the Astronomical Society of Australia, 30.
 2. Wang, Y. et al. (2023).
 Radio variable and transient sources on minute time-scales in the ASKAP pilot surveys.
 Monthly Notices of the Royal Astronomical Society, 523(4), 5661-5680.